How Much Does a WordPress Website Cost?

 As you see, the main value is created in the phase where the agency figures out what you need.
 Your customers will not judge you by the quality of the code on your website, but by the quality and effectiveness of its content, logic, and design.
 Therefore, that is what you’ll primarily be paying for, and what distinguishes a great agency from your friend’s friend who last weekend at the sports bar offered to code a website for you if you paid the next round.

-What a Typical WordPress Website Costs
+How Much Does a Typical WordPress Website Cost?

 If you’re looking to get an advanced corporate website with a custom 100+ product eCommerce solution or custom database integrations, I’m afraid I don’t have much more to tell you.
 It’s time to pick up the phone and start scheduling meetings with some bigger agencies that can take you through the process.
 You’re looking at $25k+, and to be honest you will be better off talking to a sales representative or project manager at a marketing agency or web agency than reading about what I have to say in this blog post.